-Operations Group operates the Company's various drill rigs and executes the drilling services required by the Company's clients; and a site supervisor manages all aspects of a project, including crew supervision, budgeting, accommodation and liaison with the client's on-site representative.
-Maintenance Group provides engineering support services for repairs and maintenance of the Company's drill rigs; and fabricates and manufactures equipment, including crawler mounted rod carriers, RC drill pipe and RC and wire-line drill subs.
-Stock Management Group • manages the stock of consumables, including fuel and spare parts.
-HSE Group oversees the design, implementation, monitoring and evaluation of HSE standards; ensures that all HSE standards are met; and designs standard operating procedures for every aspect of Geodrill's operations.
+- provides engineering support services for repairs and maintenance of the Company's drill rigs; and - fabricates and manufactures equipment, including crawler mounted rod carriers, RC drill pipe and RC and wire-line drill subs.

+Stock Management Group manages the stock of consumables, including fuel and spare parts. oversees the design, implementation, monitoring and evaluation of HSE standards; ensures that all HSE standards are met; and designs standard operating procedures for every aspect of Geodrill's operations.
 These procedures include a minimum of one safety meeting per work site, regular safety audits and detailed investigations of incidents and accidents.
 Logistics Group • liaises with the Stock Management Group to ensure that procurements, imports (and, rarely, exports) are managed effectively and efficiently.